STUDENT HANDBOOK TABLE OF CONTENTS

 A grade of "WF" is assigned if the student is doing unsatisfactory work at the time of withdrawal.
 If the withdrawal is initiated after the midpoint of the semester or if the instructor initiates the withdrawal because of irregular attendance by the student, the grade of WF may be assigned.
 This determination will be made by the instructor in consultation with the Associate Dean for Academic Affairs.

-Generally, a student who voluntarily withdraws from law school while in good standing may return without penalty at a later time.
+In most instances, a student who voluntarily withdraws from the Law School while in good standing may return without penalty at a later time.
 An extended absence, however, may warrant reconsideration of eligibility to return.
-Generally, no J.D. degree will be awarded more than 5 academic years after the student's matriculation.
-Any student withdrawing from the School of Law is expected to discuss the matter with the Associate Dean for Academic Affairs.
+Generally, a J.D. degree will not be awarded more than 5 academic years after the student's matriculation.
+Any student withdrawing from the Law School should discuss the matter with the Associate Dean for Academic Affairs.

 Drop-Add Schedule Adjustment